developedby/developedby.github.io/README.md

-# Static Site Generator for developedby.github.io

-This project uses a custom Python script (`build.py`) to generate a static website from modular HTML content and templates.
+This repository uses a custom Python script (`build.py`) to generate a static website from modular HTML content and templates.
 The site is output to the `docs/` directory.

 ## What does `build.py` do?